Persistence of Coffee-Ring Deposits in Concentrated Suspensions of Anisotropic Colloids: Introduction

 \section{Introduction}

-When a colloidal suspension droplet evaporates, a pinned contact-line induces a radial outward flow to replenish the water lost to evaporation along the droplet's perimeter.
-The result of this is the transport of suspended colloids to the edge of the droplet where they pack together along the air-water interface, leaving a high concentration of colloids along the circumference, and a low concentration of colloids near the center.
+During the evaporation of a droplet of a colloidal suspension, a pinned contact-line induces a radial outward flow to replenish the water lost to evaporation along the droplet's perimeter.
+This results in the suspended colloids being transported to the edge of the droplet where they pack together and leave a high concentration of colloids along the circumference and a low concentration of colloids near the center.
 This effect, first studied in detail by Deegan~\cite{deegan1997capillary}, is known as the coffee-ring effect.
-Many applications of colloidal suspensions, such as coatings\cite{giorgiutti2018drying}, spray-dried liquid-food\cite{food}\cite{giorgiutti2018drying}, and ink-jet printing~\cite{inkjet} would be made more efficient by smoother and more consistent deposits left upon evaporation.
+Many applications of colloidal suspensions, such as coatings~\cite{giorgiutti2018drying}, spray-dried liquid food~\cite{food,giorgiutti2018drying}, and inkjet printing~\cite{inkjet} would be made more efficient if smoother deposits were left upon evaporation.
 As such, much of the research concerning the coffee-ring effect is focused on its suppression.
-An emerging picture is that suppression of the coffee-ring effect can be attributed to capture of colloids by the descending air-liquid interface~\cite{interfaceassemblyreview,yunker2011suppression,PolymerCoat}.
-Previous work has shown that parameters which impact the final deposit include temperature\cite{li2015coffee}, surface treatments of both the particle\cite{PolymerCoat} and substrate\cite{oilysurface,Boulogne2017CREonDryandWetSurfaces}, particle density\cite{DensityDependence}, and particle anisotropy\cite{yunker2011suppression,dugyala2014control,2025rodscolor}.
-Particle anisotropy in particular, however, has yielded conflicting results in it's ability to suppress coffee-rings.
-Yunker et al.~\cite{yunker2011suppression} found that suspensions containing elongated polystyrene particles appeared to form smoother deposits than spherical particles, as anisotropic particles can better adsorb to the interface, avoiding transport all the way to the drop edge.
-Dugyala et al.\ found that suspensions of anisotropic silica and hematite could not be made to form even deposits without adjustments to the suspending medium\cite{dugyala2014control}\cite{dugyala2015evaporation}.
-Differences in surface chemistry and suspending medium make direct comparison between existing works difficult, as these factors have been shown to effect deposit formation in other studies\cite{sugarsuppressionofCRE2018}\cite{DensityDependence}.
+The coffee-ring effect can be suppressed by interface capture.
+Interface capture can occur in systems of colloidal nanoparticles via absorption to the interface which is driven by surface affinity; often these particles nucleate into ordered, two-dimensional structures along the interface~\cite{bigioni,ALMILAJI2018234,silicaNano}.
+Interface capture can also be attributed to a kinetic effect where the evaporating interface descends more quickly than solute particles can organize into the coffee ring pattern, thus halting its formation~\cite{interfaceassemblyreview,yunker2011suppression,PolymerCoat}.
+Previous work has shown that parameters which impact the final deposit include temperature~\cite{li2015coffee}, surface treatments of both the particle~\cite{PolymerCoat} and substrate~\cite{oilysurface,Boulogne2017CREonDryandWetSurfaces}, particle density~\cite{DensityDependence}, and particle anisotropy~\cite{yunker2011suppression,dugyala2014control,2025rodscolor}.
+Previous explorations of particle anisotropy have revealed its potential for tuning deposit formation~\cite{yunker2011suppression,dugyala2014control}, but differences in the suspending medium and particle surface chemistry make it challenging to draw conclusions the effect of anisotropy on the structure of the deposit.